nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Add a student’s attendance to the attendance list.
 This is a step by step command and you may follow the instructions given by the console.
-You may wish to use an existing list found in StudentListCollection.
+You may wish to use an existing list found in `StudentListCollection`.

 Please note that if there are existing students in the attendance list of the chosen event, it will add to the existing students list.
 If you wish to start a new attendance list of the chosen event, please use `attendance clear` to clear